SDcodehub/SDcodehub.github.io/_posts/2023-11-01-Python-Production.md

 5. Consider optional dependencies, such as linting tools, that do not need to be shipped with your package.
 For example, tools like Ruff and mypy can be marked as optional dependencies.
 Install them with `pip install ".[dev]"`.

+**Document bash/sh/shell commands**
+- Use Taskfile by adriancooney
+- install build, dev and all to make easy to run file

 ---

 By following these tips and best practices, you can enhance your Python development workflow, write cleaner code, and manage your projects more efficiently.
 Stay updated with the latest Python versions, tools, and best practices to be a more effective Python developer.